 Tardiness and Absences

-Students arriving late to class should step into the studio and wait by the door until the instructor gives permission to join the class.
+Students arriving late to class should wait until the music stops and ask permission to join the class.
 If it is too late to participate, the dancer will be asked to observe class as an alternative learning experience.

 When entering classrooms, please wait for music and dancers to stop.